 Ranging session configuration

+Modify the 2nd paragraph as follows:

-An initiator and a responder shall use the parameters which are set or updated by the next higher layers as the long-term operating parameters.A responder may request short-term operating parameters for the next ranging cycke during the control phase.
+An initiator and a responder shall use the parameters which are set or updated by the next higher layers or the parameters which are not set or updated by the next higher layers but are negotiated during the initialization setup handshake as the long-term operating parameters.
+If the parameters are not set or updated by the next higher layers and not negotiated during initialization setup handshake, an initiator and a responder shall use default parameters as the long-term operating parameters.

+Modify 4th paragraph as follows:

+A responder may request short-term operating parameters for the next ranging cycle during the control phase.
 The initiator may serve the responder’s request in the next ranging cycle or ignore the request.

 Coordination